yourlabs/blog/content/posts/2020-02-08-bigsudo-extreme-devops-hacking-operations.md

 It is based on a handful of scripts:

-- backup.sh: dump data from container, add them to the encrypted backup repo, mirror repo
+- `backup.sh`: dump data from container, add them to the encrypted backup repo, mirror repo
-- restore.sh: download repo from mirror if repo is absent and print the list of backups,
+- `restore.sh`: download repo from mirror if repo is absent and print the list of backups,
-- restore.sh <backup-id>: extract backup from repo, re-create containers and load data into them
+- `restore.sh <backup-id>`: extract backup from repo, re-create containers and load data into them
-- prune.sh: apply the retencion policy, cleans old backups.
+- `prune.sh`: apply the retencion policy, cleans old backups.

 So, obviously the backup receipe should install missing packages (restic ? lftp ?), create the persistent directories, generate and upload the backup lifecycle management scripts.
+Also: automate a backup so that you can still rollback after deploying a problematic data migration.

 #### Check

 A basic check at the end of a deployment will help eliminate false-positives, ie.: container stack started, but service not actually starting right.
-This is something we want to catch with a non-infinite loop at least with curl, so that we can return the proper exit code from deploy.yml or whatever we name our deployment script.
+This is something we want to catch with a non-infinite loop at least with curl, so that we can return the proper exit code from `deploy.yml` or whatever we name our deployment script.
 The point is integration in the continuous integration pipeline as such the return call is critical: work on eliminating false results.